-Russell's earliest professional photography was done as photographer for the Department of Navy’s Technical and Public Relations unit at Garden Island Dockyard, from January 1967 until mid December 1969.
+Russell's earliest professional photography was performed in his role as photographer for the Department of Navy’s Technical and Public Relations unit at Garden Island Dockyard, from January 1967 until mid December 1969.
 This involved everything photographic including public relations, industrial photography and naval surveillance photography.
 Russell then became a photographer for the Department of Illustration at the University of Sydney, working there from late 1969 until early 1986.
-Every type of photography for almost every university department and faculty was done; from Art to Zoology.
+He gained extensive experience with every type of photography required by all university departments and faculties; from Art to Zoology.

 From early 1986 until end of 2007 Russell was the full-time photographer for both the Nicholson Museum and the Department of Archaeology at University of Sydney.